JKaraman93/helper-functions/notes4.md

 >
 > it’s usually preferable to use **SparseRandomProjection** transformer instead of the first one, especially for **large or sparse datasets**.
 >
-> LLE is quite different from the projection techniques, and it’s significantly more complex, but it can also perform much better, especially if the data is non-linear.

 ### Locally Linear Embedding (LLE) - (Manifold Learning)
 > It works by first measuring how each training instance linearly relates to its